stonybrook-lin539/main/source/background/03_sets/04_comparing.md

 | $A \not\subseteq B$ | $A$ is not a subset of $B$ ($A \ni a \notin B$ for some $a$) |

 As you might have expected, there's corresponding counterparts for superset: $\supseteq$, $\supsetneq$, $\not\supseteq$.
-But there is no standardized symbol for sets being incomparable, although some authors like to use $\sim$ for this purpose.
+There is no standardized symbol for sets being incomparable, although some authors like to use $\sim$ for this purpose.

 ## Recap